espanso/website/docs/migration/what_changed.md

 Although the v2 strives to be backward compatible, the configuration format has slightly changed.
 Luckily, Espanso comes with an automatic migration tool that makes the switch almost painless.

-Before diving into the tool, we are going to explore the main configuration changes.
+Before diving into the tool though, we are going to explore the main changes.

-## TLDR

-If you don't really care about an in-depth explanation, here are the main takeaways:
+### New configuration format

 Previously, configurations and matches were defined in the same file (usually the `default.yml` file).
 In v2, the two have been split: